 In this example, let’s suppose you run a commercial appliance store.
 You sell washers, dryers, coolers, and quality accessories to install them (hoses, ducts, vent clamps, etc).

 - Accessories are simple.
 You can pack them into a standard flat-rate shipping box for $5.

-- Washers and dryers are quite a bit more expensive to ship.
+- Washers and dryers are more expensive to ship.
 Let’s say $100 per unit.

 - Coolers have to go on a flat-bed.
-Luckily, you can fit quite a few on a truck, so you charge $150 for every five coolers.
+Luckily you can fit several on a truck, so you charge $150 for every five coolers.

 At this point, how many shipping rates do you think you would need to provide shipping in the above scenario?
 One for each product?
 Maybe separate rates for flat rate and per-item shipping?